GlacioHack/xdem/doc/source/coregistration.md

 Please set `only_translation=True` when initializing the coregistration method ICP(), LZD() or CPD().
 ```

-A {class}`~xdem.coreg.BlockwiseCoreg` splits DEMs in grids, the a coregistration method (e.g. LZD) run independently in each block.
+A {class}`~xdem.coreg.BlockwiseCoreg` splits DEMs in grids, then a coregistration method (e.g. LZD) run independently in each block.
 After, an interpolation method is use to obtain the overall offset.
 The advantages of this tool are, the memory consumption reduce and a better detection of local errors.

 ```{note}
 The `block_size_fit` parameter adjusts the size of the tiles over which the coregistration methods are computed.